 The descriptions in this section provide certain biographical information about each of the nominees for election as a director, followed by a statement regarding the specific experience, qualifications, attributes or skills that led to the Board's conclusion that each director should serve as a director of Duluth Trading.

-The Board of Directors unanimously recommends that shareholders vote "for" the election of each of the nominees set forth below to serve as directors.
+The Board of Directors unanimously recommends that shareholders vote "for" the election of each of the nominees set forth below to serve as directors and your proxy will be so voted unless you specify otherwise.

 NOMINEES FOR DIRECTOR